 Project WHIMC hosts an open-source Minecraft server for free use as a core part of our research.
-It is a [no PVP] collaboration-oriented exploration server intended to help players who want to learn more about astronomy, exoplanets and building habitats in extreme settings.
+It is a collaboration-oriented exploration [no PVP] server for players who want to learn more about astronomy, exoplanets and building habitats in extreme settings.

 Instructors may wish to use Multi-MC along with an instance with built-in tools for world modification and navigation.
 Follow the instructions here.

 Only have an 📱iPad or 💻Chromebook?
 Sorry iOS, phones, Xbox, Switch and non-computers run Bedrock Edition and can't use our server.
 Check out Minecraft Education Edition to find many tutorials and guides great for introductory learning for these simpler platforms.
 We hope to release our own education edition series soon!

 Don’t have Minecraft?
 Can’t play the Java Edition?
 The PBS Nova Exoplanet Lab runs on any web browser and is a great solo activity alternative to learn about space exploration.
 It features real live scientists that you can meet on our server and alien rescue operations!